cjsauer/genetic-sandbox/docs.md

 <dl>
 <dt><a href="#App">App</a></dt>
 <dd><p>The entry point of the entire application.
 App contains references to the
-grid and an array of systems, as well as a reference to a
+grid, an array of systems, and a reference to a
 <a href="http://paperjs.org">Paper</a> context.</p>
 </dd>
 <dt><a href="#HexGrid">HexGrid</a></dt>